bluzelle/curium/docs/public/buildvalidatorsentry.md

           --gas-prices=10.0ubnt \
           --from vuser

-18. You can get the current validator set with the command
+19. You can get the current validator set with the commands (be sure to check all available pages -- the limit cannot exceed 100):

-        blzcli q tendermint-validator-set
+        blzcli q tendermint-validator-set --limit 100 --page 1 blzcli q tendermint-validator-set --limit 100 --page 2

     which will produce the output like the following: